emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/18-plot-time-series-rasters-in-r.md

 :::::::::::::::::::::::::::::::::::::::  challenge

-## Challenge: Divergent Color Ramps
+## Challenge 2: Divergent Color Ramps

 When we used the `paste()` function to modify the tile labels we replaced the beginning of each tile title with "Day".
 A more descriptive name could be